SharePoint/sp-dev-training-spfx-deployment/Lab.md

 ### Remove the deployed web part

 1. Remove the web part from the page:
-    1. selecting the trash can icon in the toolbar to the left of the web part:
+    1. Select the trash can icon in the toolbar to the left of the web part:

         ![Screenshot of the web part delete icon](./Images/ex01-remove-01.png)